-- Tie down any lose items or secure them inside.
+- Tie down any loose items or secure them inside.

 Lightning can cause electrical power surges, so you should unplug all electrical appliances and electronic devices including the television before the storm comes.
-Electricians in Brisbane Southside offer services for prevention of power surges and protection of electrical appliances from the effects of electrical storms.
+Algester Electrical offers services for prevention of power surges and protection of electrical appliances from the effects of electrical storms.

-Metal pipes and phone lines also conduct electricity, so you should put off washing dishes, baths and showers, in case lightning strikes your house and sends a jolt of electricity through the metal plumbing.
-Electricians in Brisbane Southside also offer plumbing and services which includes metal pipe protection for situations such as electrical storms.
+Metal pipes and phone lines also conduct electricity, so you should put off washing dishes, baths and showers, in the case of lightning strikes your house and sends a jolt of electricity through the metal plumbing.
+We also offer plumbing and services which include metal pipe protection for situations such as electrical storms.

 Shut windows and secure outside doors.
 If shutters are not installed on your house, close window shades, blinds or curtains.